Pediatric Sedation Research Consortium

 Participate in Quality Assurance

 Our data collection, storage, and quarterly performance reports have formed the basis of quality assurance/improvement efforts in hospitals across the country.

-Receive Reports Measuring Performance
+Reports Measuring Performance

 Participate in Important Research

-Analysis of our data has led to multiple abstracts and peer reviewed publications and a veritable explosion of communication between different specialists that deliver this care.
+Analysis of our data has led to numerous abstracts and peer reviewed publications and a veritable explosion of communication between different specialists that deliver this care.
 Critical to the continued development of the emerging field of pediatric sedation is the need for continued data collection and research into practice patterns and performance.

 Please consider joining us so we can continue to make the data collection and analysis service available, as well as work to make sure high quality and safe sedation is available to all children.

 Email Daniel Tsze, MD, MPH (Chair, Research Committee) for additional information, questions or comments.